Nikita Zadorov

-Nikita Sergeyevich Zadorov (Никита Сергеевич Задоров; born 16 April 1995) is a Russian professional ice hockey defenceman for the Boston Bruins of the National Hockey League (NHL).
+Nikita Sergeyevich Zadorov (Никита Сергеевич Задоров; born 16 April 1995) is a Russian professional ice hockey player who is a defenceman for the Boston Bruins of the National Hockey League (NHL).
 He was originally drafted by the Buffalo Sabres in the first round, 16th overall, in the 2013 NHL entry draft.

 Playing career

 Junior

 Zadorov played in the 2008 Quebec International Pee-Wee Hockey Tournament with the HC CSKA Moscow youth team.
 He played in the top minor hockey level with his hometown team in Moscow, Krasnaya Armiya, in the 2011–12 season.
 Showing unique agility and skating prowess for a formidable frame, Zadorov scored 6 points in 42 games.
 He was selected by affiliate Kontinental Hockey League (KHL) club CSKA Moscow in the first round, fourth overall, of the 2012 KHL Junior Draft.
 However, with an impressive performance with the junior national U17 team in Windsor, Ontario, and stating his intention to pursue a career in North America in order to be selected in the NHL draft, London Knights general manager Mark Hunter traded up with the Peterborough Petes in the 2012 CHL Import Draft to select Zadorov ninth overall.

 After agreeing to a contract with the Knights, Zadorov began his major junior career in the Ontario Hockey League (OHL) in the 2012–13 season, joining fellow Russian Vladislav Namestnikov.
 After adapting to the differing style and dimensions of the North American game, Zadorov assumed a top pairing role and led All-Rookie defencemen in plus–minus with +33, and finishing second in scoring with 6 goals and 25 points in 63 games.
 Earning a roster spot in the 2013 CHL Top Prospects Game, Zadorov helped the Knights claim the OHL championship to advance to the Memorial Cup.
 As he was selected to the OHL First-All Rookie Team, he scored the game-winner in the opening game against the Western Hockey League's Saskatoon Blades before losing in the semi-finals.
 Zadorov's impressive season was noted as he was selected with the Buffalo Sabres's second first-round pick, 16th overall, in the 2013 NHL entry draft.